TartanLlama/secret-hitler-strategies/index.md

 Once the election is over, the next president returns to the normal rules - ie. the next player clockwise to the president who obtained the ability.

-#### Policy Peak
+#### Policy Peek
-The president can peak at the top three policies in the deck and return them in the same order.
+The president can peek at the top three policies in the deck and return them in the same order.
 There is no requirement to share this information with anyone or be honest about the policies.

 #### Execution
 The President executes one player at the table by saying “I formally execute [player name].”